Committees of Correspondence

 Hutchinson was a British official who played many roles in the years leading up

-to the American Revolution.
+.
 He served as chief

 justice of the Massachusetts supreme court that heard James Otis' case